joshka/tui-markdown/tui-markdown/README.md

 # Tui-markdown

-A library for converting markdown content to a [Ratatui] `Text` value.
+An experimental Proof of Concept library for converting markdown content to a [Ratatui] `Text` value.
 See [Markdown-reader] for an example application that uses this library.

 [![Crate badge]][tui-markdown]
 [![Docs.rs Badge]][API Docs]